Exhibitor Contract Terms & Conditions

 - Badge Registration.
 Show Management will define the “Official Hours,” during which all individuals attending the Event must be registered and in possession of a valid Event badge.
 Upon full payment of all fees due under this contract, Exhibitor will receive an allotment of complimentary registrations as specified by Show Management.
 Complimentary registrations may be used to register Exhibitor’s officers, employees, contractors, agents or guests.
 Additional registrations may be purchased at a fee determined by Show Management.

 - Directory; Publicity.
 Show Management may list Exhibitor’s name, trade names, product names and Representative’s name and contact details in any directory or other promotional materials.
 Show Management shall not be liable for any errors in any listing or materials or for omitting Exhibitor from the directory or other materials.
-Show Management may photograph or otherwise record Exhibitor’s space, booth, aircraft and personnel and use such photographs or recordings for any purpose.
-Exhibitor acknowledges that Show Management and its partners may photograph or otherwise record any person who attends the Event and, without any further notification, may use such photographs or recordings for any purpose.
+Show Management and its partners may photograph or otherwise record any aspects of the Event, including Exhibitor’s space, booth, aircraft and personnel, and use such photographs or recordings for any purpose without further notification.

 - Sharing; Assignment.
 Exhibitor shall not assign, share or sublet its assigned space without the written consent of Show Management.
 Show Management may allow Exhibitor to share its space with another entity (that entity, a “Co-Exhibitor”) if: (1) Co-Exhibitor meets any requirements of Show Management, including those regarding membership; (2) Exhibitor and Co-Exhibitor each complete any required forms and pay the applicable fee; and (3) Exhibitor and Co-Exhibitor have an established business relationship.